Step-Up In Basis: What Is It And How Does It Work?

 Step-Up In Basis FAQs

 For example, if you buy a home as a single adult for $150,000 and it appreciates to $400,000 in 15 years, the capital gains are $250,000.
-If you sell the house for $400,000, the first $150,00 of appreciation is exempt, but you will have to pay taxes on the remaining $100,000 appreciation.
+If you sell the house for $400,000, you may be exempt from paying the capital gains tax.

 The tax provision isn’t technically a loophole, though it’s been criticized for disproportionately benefiting wealthy families and exacerbating the wealth gap.
-Supporters contest that the step-up in basis prevents double taxation and encourages Americans to save money and appreciating assets.
+Supporters contest that the step-up in basis prevents double taxation and encourages Americans to save money and appreciate assets.

 Untaxed income, retirement savings and interest-bearing accounts aren’t eligible for a step-up in basis, including: